prollynotkoba/prollynotkoba/README.md

-About Marq Francis Capilos | App Dev Student
+About prollynotkoba
 ==========================

-Marq Francis Capilos | App Dev Student is a website that I made for educational purposes only.
+I made this github profile for educational purposes only.

 Getting Started
 ---------------